NDPH-ARTS/mts-services/sample-service/src/main/java/uk/ac/ox/ndph/mts/sample_service/security/README.md

 **Endpoint with single entity with site check:**

-- '<required-permission>' - is a string specifying the required permission to perform the action.
+- `'required-permission'` - is a string specifying the required permission to perform the action.
+This parameter should be wrapped with single quotes.
 For example if the required permission is create-person, then the param should be 'create-person'.

-- someEntity.siteIdPropertyName - is an entity in the request with a siteId property which we want to validate.
+- `#someEntity.siteIdPropertyName` - is an entity in the request with a siteId property which we want to validate.
+Should be preceeded with \#.
   For example:
   ```java
   class SomeEntity {